Categories

 • Low-maintenance vegetable garden: Corn, beans, and squash are three vegetable plants that require minimal maintenance throughout the growing season.
 Since there is minimal weeding, the only maintenance needed is sufficient watering.
 All three also produce their harvest at the end of the season, so all the work is at the end.

-• Long-term food source: Corn can be blanched and frozen or dried and ground into corn meal for long-term use.
-Beans can be dried and kept almost indefinitely if stored properly.
-Whole squash can be hardened off or cured and kept for weeks or months if stored in the right climate.
+• Long-term food source: Corn can be blanched and frozen or dried and ground into homemade cornmeal for long-term use.
+Beans can be dried and kept almost indefinitely if stored properly in airtight containers in a cool, dark, dry place.
+Whole squash can be hardened off or cured and kept for weeks or months if stored in a cool, dark, dry place.

 Man in jeans and flannel planting seeds in a row in the dirt.